-- Minimum Retention Grade Point Average (RGPA) of 2.50 with at least 30 semester hours completed. - Completed English Composition I or II with a grade of A or B. - Completed EDUC 2010 Educational Seminar - Completed or enrolled in: - EDUC 2013 Child/Adolescent Psychology - EDUC 2103 Foundations of Education - Completed the Field Experience Planning form - Passing score of 240 or better on the Oklahoma General Education Test (OGET). - Satisfactory rating on Teacher Education Admission Interview. - Transition Point I requirements.
+- Minimum Retention Grade Point Average (RGPA) of 2.50 with at least 30 semester hours completed. - Completed English Composition I or II with a grade of A or B. - Completed EDUC 2010 Educational Seminar - Completed or enrolled in: - EDUC 2013 Child/Adolescent Psychology - EDUC 2103 Foundations of Education - Completed the Field Experience Planning form - Passing score 240 on the Oklahoma General Education Test (OGET) or a score a 22 on the ACT with writing. - Satisfactory rating on Teacher Education Admission Interview. - Transition Point I requirements.